temrage/school_ssl_inspection/README.md

 	<img src="https://img.shields.io/github/languages/top/temrage/school_ssl_inspection?style=flat&color=0080ff" alt="repo-top-language">
 	<img src="https://img.shields.io/github/languages/count/temrage/school_ssl_inspection?style=flat&color=0080ff" alt="repo-language-count">

-# 🚨 SSL Inspection Bypass Guide
+# 🚨 Connecting to the School Network

-SSL inspection is essentially a **"man-in-the-middle" (MitM)** attack, where a network device intercepts and decrypts your encrypted internet traffic.
-This process can jeopardize your privacy, and while it’s something you can't completely bypass due to its server-sided nature, this guide shows how to install an SSL certificate to **ignore** and **bypass** the persistent "Your connection is not secure" warnings.
+The school network has SSL inspection enabled to monitor encrypted traffic and block sites.
+This can cause security warnings on your device, such as "Your connection is not private," because the network’s SSL certificate is not trusted by default.
+You cannot bypass ssl inspection when using the school network because it's server sided. (you can use a vpn tho)

 ❗ **This guide is for:**
 - New device users trying to connect to a school network.